 It’s important to have rules and that your children understand them.

 There is no law stating an age at which children can or cannot be left alone, but the law is clear about the responsibility of parents to look after their children.

 In many cultures it is usual for older children to care for brothers and sisters.
 While different societies have different customs, in Australia there is a legal duty for parents to make sure their children are properly looked after.

 - Parents are expected to provide food, clothing, a place to live, safety and supervision (Family Law Act 1975).

-- Parents can be charged with an offence if children are left in a dangerous situation and are not fed clothed or provided with somewhere to live (Criminal Law Consolidation Act).
+- Parents can be charged with an offence if children are left unattended and in a situation which endangers their life or health (Crimes Act 1900).

 - The Police or Department for Child Protection can remove children from situations where their safety is in serious danger and there is no guardian present (Children and Young People Act 2008).

 When a person under 18 years — an older brother, sister or teenage friend — cares for children, the question of negligence or liability could arise.
 As a parent you may be held responsible for the carer, as well as your own children if something goes wrong.
 For these reasons it is better that carers are adults (over the age of 18 years).
 A carer who is still legally a child (under 18 years) would not be judged against the standards of responsibility expected of adults.